amalter/claude-chatbot-plugin/README.md

 ## Getting Started

 1. Clone or download this repo into your WordPress `wp-content/plugins` directory.
-2. Add your Claude API key to the appropriate section in the PHP file.
-3. Activate the plugin in your WP admin.
+2. Activate the plugin in your WP admin.
-4. Use the `[claude_chatbot]` shortcode to display the chatbot interface on any page or post.
+3. Go to plugin settings WP admin > Settings > Chat Bot Settings to add your Anthropic API Key

 > Note: This setup is intentionally simple and insecure — **do not deploy without serious modification**.